How to lower your Spectrum bill—A comprehensive guide

 DoNotPay is easy to use:

-- Log on through your web browser or the iOS app
+- Log on through your

 - Select Corona Relief